opsfactoryrocks/opsfactory.com.au/content/2017-02-25-terraform-and-ansible-pull.md

 Slug: terraform-and-ansible-pull
 Authors: Michael Crilly
 Summary: Pulling instead of pushing for self-provisioning systems is very powerful, especially without a centralised authority to maintain.
-Status: draft

-I was first introduced to Configuration Management via [Puppet]().
+I was first introduced to Configuration Management via [Puppet](https://puppet.com/product).
 I used it extensively at several engagements and it did the job rather well.
-The DSL was workable, writing modules was simple enough, and Puppet its self, as well as the projects around it ([Foreman]() and [Hiera]()) did a great job of making the whole state management process easier.
+The DSL was workable, writing modules was simple enough, and Puppet its self, as well as the projects around it ([Foreman](https://www.theforeman.org) and [Hiera](https://docs.puppet.com/hiera/)) did a great job of making the whole state management process easier.

 During that time I had also discovered and grew very fond of Ansible.
 It was quickly becoming the superior product from my perspective, primarily due to the simple integration and push (by default) based model. **I haven't touched Puppet for nearly four years.**

 Although Ansible won out with its push model, time and time again I found managing inventories and executing tasks locally tedious.
 I often caught my self wishing I could actually just implement some centralised system that Ansible pulled from.
 I obviously knew of `ansible-pull`, but what would the architecture look like?
 How could I still get Ansible's frictionless push model integration into a network and still remove the need for dealing with inventories?

+I essentially wanted to update the state, push it, and then have the network apply the new state.

 ## A shell script
-I eventually settled on a very simple but effective solution: a shell script executed on a new instance via the user data/[cloud-init](https://cloudinit.readthedocs.io/en/latest/) feature to install Ansible and run `ansible-pull`.
+After thinking about various solutions, which obviously involved a lot of overthinking, I eventually settled on an extremely obvious, very simple but effective solution: a shell script executed on a new instance via the user data/[cloud-init](https://cloudinit.readthedocs.io/en/latest/) feature to install Ansible and run `ansible-pull`.

 It's a five line shell script: